SixSq/old.sixsq.github.com/_posts/blog/2014-04-29-blog-connector-ec2.md

 Here are instructions on how to configure the SlipStream Amazon EC2 connector.
-This connector is distributed by SixSq under a commercial license and is available for sale.
+This connector is distributed by SixSq under a commercial license and is available for purchase.
-Refer to the [pricing page](/products/slipstream-pricing.html) for details.
+Please refer to the [pricing page](/products/slipstream-pricing.html) for details or please feel free to contact the [SlipStream Support team](mailto:support@sixsq.com) with any questions on how the SlipStream Amazon EC2 connector can be beneficial to you.

 Prerequisite